Skip Navigation

 FMCF Component Description

-1. Federal Financial Management (FFM) Functions and Activities This list of 11 functions and 54 activities defines the financial management functions performed by a federal agency.
+Common financial management functions and activities serve as the basis for understanding what services agencies need and what solutions should be offered.
+This list of 11 functions and 54 activities defines the financial management functions performed by a federal agency.

-3. FFM Business Capabilities (FFMSRs) These outcome-based business needs are mapped to Federal government authoritative references, forms, inputs, outputs, and data standards.
+FFM Business Capabilities show the federal financial management system requirements (FFMSRs) that agency financial management systems must substantially comply with.
+These outcome-based business needs are mapped to federal government authoritative references, forms, and data standards.

 Additional References